Terms of Service as Satire While Real

 For legal advice, your lawyer is better than this article.
 But this wouldn’t look good in front of a jury by the time an opposing lawyer finishes turning it into chopped worms.

 Another set of terms (I forgot whose) said, of their website, that we’re not allowed to see the source code.
-But there’s no other way to see their website, because source code is what their server sends to your client, where your browser interprets the source code to render a page with a familiar look.
+But there’s no other way to see their website, because source code is what their server sends to your client (thence to your browser or other user agent), where your browser interprets the source code to render a page with a familiar look.
 Perhaps this is legally enforceable (source code is not usually displayed unless you want it to be) but I doubt it.

 A well-known website, Yelp, with information about many businesses, with much of that information coming from the businesses themselves, as solicited by the website, has terms forbidding use except for “personal, non-commercial use only”.
 I wrote to the management pointing this discrepancy out, but my guess is that they figure everyone agrees to the terms so there’s not much reason to change a word.
 The terms refer to a Business Account but I was unable to find the terms applicable to it, perhaps because I do not have any accunt there, but that implies that access to business terms requires opening a personal noncommercial account as a precondition to a commercial relationship, which appears contradictory.